FoamScience/FoamScience.github.io/_posts/2018-03-20-killer-quora-answers-on-openfoam.md

   the integration of custom solvers but sets a low limit on `mesh cell count`.

-* [SimScale](http://simscale.com): A platform integrating OpenFOAM solvers and provides free online CFD projects.
+* [SimScale](http://simscale.com): A platform integrating OpenFOAM solvers and providing free online CFD projects.

 But I find it a bit weird that no one mentioned the very useful [wiki page](https://openfoamwiki.net/index.php/GUI) which holds all major open source, free and commercial GUIs built for OpenFAOM (Even the